Slavery in the U.S.

-Although they were told their salary would be $1,400/month, the average herder received only $800/month.
-After deductions were taken for food and transportation, the workers ended up making as little as $600/month—less than half of the original agreement.
+Although they were told their salary would be $1,400 per month, the average herder received only $800 per month.
+After deductions were taken for food and transportation, the workers ended up making as little as $600 per month—less than half of the original agreement.

 In the citrus groves of Florida and the Carolinas, a group of workers endured a life of slavery for approximately two years at the hands of several farm owners.
 In this case, the workers were recruited from Mexico and Guatemala and told they would make enough money to support their families.
 However, shortly after arriving at the location of employment, the workers found the conditions to be very different from what was promised.

-In addition to charges of physical assault and forced labor, the employers pled guilty to forging documents and identity theft as well as deducting the costs of showers from the workers’ wages.
-All 6 defendants were successfully prosecuted in this case, which is just one of 8 slavery cases brought to trial since 1997.
+In addition to charges of physical assault and forced labor, the employers pleaded guilty to forging documents and identity theft as well as deducting the costs of showers from the workers’ wages.
+All six defendants were successfully prosecuted in this case, which is just one of eight slavery cases brought to trial in Florida since 1997.

 Pea and Bean Workers

-Another recent case of slavery in the United States involved over 100 Haitian workers laboring in the pea and bean fields of southern Florida.
-The men and women were recruited by Haitian labor contractors who worked closely with farm owners in Florida.
+Another case of slavery in the United States involved more than 100 Haitian workers laboring in the pea and bean fields of southern Florida.
+The people were recruited by Haitian labor contractors who worked closely with farm owners in Florida.
 The workers were promised “high steady wages and free room and board for three years.”

-Three defendants were charged with conspiring to commit forced labor and visa fraud.[8,9] The federal indictment stated that the defendants “supplied substandard housing and few beds, and denied necessary medical care, causing the workers to suffer chronic hunger, weight loss, illnesses and fatigue.”[8,9] Although the incident was not included in the charges, one of the defendants was identified as the man who raped one of the workers.
+Three defendants were charged with conspiring to commit forced labor and visa fraud.[17, 18] The federal indictment stated that the defendants “supplied substandard housing and few beds, and denied necessary medical care, causing the workers to suffer chronic hunger, weight loss, illnesses and fatigue.”[17, 18] Although the incident was not included in the charges, one of the defendants was identified as the man who raped one of the workers.